strin/BayesPA/README.md

 This release is for early adopters of this premature software.
 Please let us know if you have comments or suggestions.
 Contact: tianlinshi [AT] gmail.com

 Online MedLDA is written in C++ 11, with a friendly python interface.
-It depends on gcc > 4.8, python (numpy) and boost::python.
+It depends on gcc >= 4.8, python (numpy, distutils) and boost::python.
 To install, follow the instructions below.

 Dependencies (Ubuntu)